-Figure\,\ref{fore_id} shows the foreground population selection in the F212N vs. F162M-F212N CMD (top panel) along with the F405N vs. F360M-F405N CMD with the foreground stars in blue (bottom panel).
-We cut the latter CMD at F405N $= 12$\,mag, because that is the saturation limit.
+Figure\,\ref{fore_id} shows the foreground population selection in the F212N versus F162M-F212N CMD (top panel) along with the F405N versus F360M-F405N CMD with the foreground stars in blue (bottom panel).
+We cut the latter CMD at F405N = 12 mag because that is the saturation limit.

 \end{appendix}